 Because confined spaces are so inherently dangerous, especially the permit-required confined spaces that would necessitate a team like this, it is very important that each member understand and have the proper training to perform each of their respective duties.
 This process, and these individual responsibilities, have been developed over time as the safest way to reduce and respond to the hazards that can quickly present themselves in these dangerous environments.

 It is imperative that PRCS team members be properly trained on the potential hazards that exist in confined spaces, and how to respond and protect themselves to ensure a high degree of safety.
-At a minimum, this should include awareness level training, but with permit-required spaces that have a higher probability of presenting hazards to workers, a competent person level of training is recommended.
+At a minimum, this should include awareness level training and certification for confined spaces, but with permit-required spaces that have a higher probability of presenting hazards to workers, a competent person level of training is recommended.
 More information on this standard can be found on OSHAs webpage for the regulation.

 Below is a visual aid that you can use to quickly break down the individual duties of each member of a permit-required confined space entry team: